henricasanova/meteor_deploy_on_rhel6/README.md

 - MONGO_URL: _mongodb://localhost:27017_
 - ROOT_URL: The curtom url of the app, e.g., _http://databet.ics.hawaii.edu/my_meteor_app_
 - METEOR_SETTINGS: Set this to *the content* of the JSON file you are passing to meteor using the --settings flag when running in development mode
-- UPLOAD_DIR: The path to the directory in which tomi:meteor-uploads will store files, in case you use that package
+- UPLOAD_DIR: The path to the directory in which uploaded files will be stored

 Clearly, you want to write a script to do the above.